 What does LoRa consist of?

-LoRa (Long Range) consists of three three components:
+LoRa (Long Range) consists of four components:

 What is the range of LoRa?